smartdevicelink/sdl_evolution/proposals/0176-high-level-interface-views-and-controllers.md

 ### SDLViewController

 The view controller class is called `SDLViewController`.
 It's expected that the app developer creates subclasses of this base class.
 The methods for the lifecycle are realized using a protocol with optional methods.
-This way app developer can implement the methods in their subclasses without the need of calling super. `SDLViewController` implements the delegate but not the methods except `loadView`.
+This way the app developer can implement the methods in their subclasses without the need of calling super. `SDLViewController` implements the delegate but not the methods except `loadView`.
 The color scheme can be explicitly set presenting a view controller.
 When pushing another view controller to the stack it'll inherit the color scheme if not explicitly set.

 ```objc
 @protocol SDLViewControllerDelegate